 Even Cutting Won’t Stop It

 Tulips are one of the only flowers that continue growing once cut.
-They can continue growing as much as six inches, so the best time to buy tulips is when the buds are still closed, and you can just begin to see the color showing.
+They can continue growing as much as six inches, so the best time to buy tulips is when the buds are still closed and you can just see the color showing.
 Remove any leaves below the water line in the vase, and your tulips will last even longer.

 Skagit Valley Tulip Festival: Everything You Need to Know Before You Go (From a Local)